merkleID/covid-domains/README.md

-Now protecting your browsin experience from 68005 domains Now protecting your browsin experience from 68016 domains Now protecting your browsin experience from 68025 domains
+Now protecting your browsin experience from 68005 domains Now protecting your browsin experience from 68016 domains Now protecting your browsin experience from 68025 domains Now protecting your browsin experience from 68044 domains